 - 2 large eggs

-- 1 tablespoon olive oil (+ extra for pan)
+- 1 tablespoon extra virgin olive oil, plus more for frying

 - In large bowl, whisk together quinoa, flour, baking powder, salt, ginger, cilantro, carrot, and red pepper.